(Courtesy of Jack Tillmany)

 A bit of speculation on Tex Fletcher and his series --- director Sam Newfield was a busy, busy guy working anywhere and everywhere.
 He helmed TRIGGER PALS and Tex's SIX-GUN RHYTHM which were released in January and February, 1939, respectively.
 Then Newfield was with Sam Katzman's Victory Pictures doing Tim McCoy films (the McCoy CODE OF THE CACTUS was released in February, 1939).
 Did Sam read the "writing on the wall" about Grand National's future and exit stage left?
 Or perhaps he got a better offer with Katzman and Victory ... and abandoned ol' Tex and his series?

-The story goes that Tex took SIX-GUN RHYTHM out to the theatres in the Northeast, sold it himself, and made personal appearances wherever it was shown.
-We've been unable to find any trade paper blurbs or theater ads to confirm that.
-If anyone has any info on Tex doing theater appearances or a promotional tour with that film, please shoot the Old Corral webmaster an e-mail.
+The story goes that Tex took some prints of SIX-GUN RHYTHM out to theatres in the Northeast, sold it himself, and made personal appearances wherever it was shown.

 Fletcher returned to New York and his radio show.
 But World War II intervened, and he served in the Army.